vitalif/vitastor/README.md

 queue depth greater than 1 because their task isn't parallelizable.
 A notable example is any ACID DBMS because all of them write their WALs sequentially with fsync()s.

 fsync, by the way, is another important thing often missing in benchmarks.
-Point is that drives have cache buffers and don't guarantee that your data is actually persisted until you call fsync() which is translated to a FLUSH CACHE command by the OS.
+The point is that drives have cache buffers and don't guarantee that your data is actually persisted until you call fsync() which is translated to a FLUSH CACHE command by the OS.